 Top Master Programs in Early Childhood Education in Finland 2018

-The two-year Master's Degree Programme in Early Language Education for Intercultural Communication (120 ECTS) is offered by the School of Applied Educational Science and Teacher Education. [+]
+The two-year Master's Degree Program in Early Language Education for Intercultural Communication (120 ECTS) is offered by the School of Applied Educational Science and Teacher Education. [+]

 Master in Early Language Education for Intercultural Communication